TTU Home Southwest Collection/Special Collections Library Home

 Employment | Location | Hours | Staff Contact List

-The Southwest Collection/Special Collections Building
+The Southwest Collection/Special Collections Library Building

-Southwest Collection/Special Collections LibraryA gallery along the north side of the building houses permanent displays on the Southwest Collection as well as the other units of the University Library, which have offices in the new facility.
-Those offices include the University Archives, the Archive of the Vietnam Conflict and the Library's Rare Books Collection.
-Additionally, the facility is the new home for editorial offices of the West Texas Historical Association and its annual yearbook.
+Southwest Collection/Special Collections LibraryThe Southwest Collection/Special Collections Library is a part of the University Libraries.
+A gallery along the north side of the building houses permanent displays on the Southwest Collection as well as the other units of the SWC/SCL.
+Other units are the University Archives, the Crossroads of Music Archive, the Rare Books Collection, as well as the Sowell Family Collection in Literature, Community and the Natural World.
+Also housed in the building are the Sam Johnson Vietnam Archive and the Remnant Trust.
+Additionally, the facility is the home for editorial offices of the West Texas Historical Association and its annual yearbook.

-Behind the offices are the non-public areas of the new facility where documents and materials are processed.
+Behind the offices are the non-public areas of the facility where documents and materials are processed.
 The building includes an accessioning area where materials are received and logged in.
-From there materials, whether paper records, photographs or films/audiotapes/video tapes, go to their specific areas for processing before they are taken to the stacks or the appropriate vault for storage.
+From there materials, whether paper records, photographs or films/audio/video tapes, go to their specific areas for processing before they are taken to the stacks or the appropriate vault for storage.

 Upstairs the stacks area offers a climate-controlled environment that provides a constant temperature and humidity as well as a positive ventilation outflow which helps prevent the intrusion of bacteria or fungi which could damage valuable books and documents.